kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 A few things as we work through the BETA phase of testing.

 1) Verify all of the sqlite nodes point to the *qsos* database.
+See above for more info.
 2) Configure all the dashboard user settings on the **Configuration & Resets** tab.
 Note : If you reboot your Pi or re-start the Node Red server, the configuration settings will be lost so write them down.
 3) Before each contest, you must clear the database (big red button) and choose a database lookup server or the dashboard will complain to you.
 If using QRZ.com, enter in your username and password if you have XML lookup enabled on your account.
 Hamdb is a free lookup but only can lookup a few DXCC entities as of this writing.